RZRussel/LineExtraction/README.md

 ## Line regression

-Line regression implementation based on [paper](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/82607/eth-8401-01.pdf) still in development.
+Line regression implementation based on [paper](https://www.research-collection.ethz.ch/bitstream/handle/20.500.11850/82607/eth-8401-01.pdf) is still in development.
 For now simplified version is implemented.
 It differs from the original one in how windows are merged.
-In simplified version just consecutive windows are merged to form one segment if a threshold (see 'merged_threshold' parameter) is not exceeded.
+In simplified version just consecutive windows are merged to form one segment if a threshold (see `merged_threshold` parameter) is not exceeded.
-Mahalanobis distance compare lines in line model space is used to make merge decision.
+Mahalanobis distance is used to compare lines in line model space to make merge decision.
-To run simplified algorithm pass 'segmentation_size=0' to constructor of the 'LineRegressionSegmentsFinder' class.
+To run simplified algorithm pass `segmentation_size=0` to constructor of the `LineRegressionSegmentsFinder` class.
-To customize number of points for each window 'window_size' parameter can be setup.
+To customize number of points for each window `window_size` parameter can be setup.
-Remained parameter - 'segmentation_eps' is used in order to make decision whether segments which lies close should be merged.
+Remained parameter - `segmentation_eps` is used in order to make decision whether segments which lies close should be merged.

 ## RANSAC